MicrosoftDocs/power-platform/power-platform/important-changes-coming.md

 #### Why is this needed?

--	These tooltips aren't an accessible way to access information about the column.
+-	These tooltips are not discoverable in a way that is accessible for sighted, non-sighted and mobile users to access additional information about the column.

 #### Impact

 - Starting October 2021, these descriptions will no longer be available on hover.
-- We will be introducing a new fully accessible feature for April 2022.
+- We will be introducing a new fully accessible feature for sighted, non-sighted and mobile users in April 2022.

 ## Business recommended icon on model-driven forms